2.3 Emerging Health and Environmental Concerns

 2.3.3 Detection in the Environment

 Although some PFAS have been manufactured since the 1950s, PFAS were not widely documented in environmental samples until the early 2000s, as PFAS testing was not widely available until that time.
 Since the early 2000s, however, the occurrence of PFAS in the environment has been a very active area of research.
-The occurrence of certain PFAS has been reported in a wide variety of matrices, including sediments, surface and groundwater, and wildlife (Kannan et al. 2004; Yamashita et al. 2005; Higgins et al. 2007; Rankin et al. 2016).
-As noted above, UCMR3 sampling detected PFAS in 4% of drinking water supplies across the country, including in 33 states, three territories, and one Native American community (Hu et al. 2016).
+The occurrence of certain PFAS has been reported in a wide variety of matrices, including sediments, surface water and groundwater, and wildlife (Kannan et al. 2004; Yamashita et al. 2005; Higgins et al. 2007; Rankin et al. 2016).
+UCMR3 sampling detected PFAS in 4% of drinking water supplies across the country, including in 33 states, three territories, and one Native American community (Hu et al. 2016).
+However, the Hu et al. study used a non-final download of the UCMR3 dataset, so final statistics may be different.
 Initially, investigations focused mainly on major releases from manufacturing sources and significant PFAS uses such as firefighting foam application sites.

 In recent years, with more sensitive analytical methods available, studies have detected PFAS (especially PFAAs) in locations throughout the globe, even in areas well beyond where they were initially used or manufactured (Houde et al. 2011).
 Detections of certain PFAS in the environment in various media are detailed in Section 6, and ecological effects are described in Section 7.2.